MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

 # Introduction

-This document contains all preliminary data analysis for the meta-analyses with dependent effects (PRIMED) in [@Dalgaard2022a].
+This document contains all preliminary data analysis for the meta-analyses with dependent effects (PRIMED) in [@Dalgaard2025].
 Below one can inspect the R packages we use for this analysis as well as the data set behind our analyses.

-# Data manipulation

-In the following section, we construct all the main variables that are used in the main analysis of the review.

 ## R packages
-For the exact R package version, see colophon at the bottom of this document.
+For exact R package versions, see colophon at the bottom of this document.